Who does this apply to?

 When did it change?

-The Regulations will come into force on 30 September 2021.
+These Regulations came into force on 18 July 2021.

 What does it mean?